pypa/packaging.python.org/source/key_projects.rst

-simpleindex is a :term:`package index <Package Index>` which routes URLs to multiple package indexes (including PyPI), serves local (or cloud-hosted, for example `AWS S3`_, with a custom plugin) directory of packages, and supports custom plugins.
+simpleindex is a :term:`package index <Package Index>` which routes URLs to multiple package indexes (including PyPI), serves local (or cloud-hosted, for example `AWS S3`_, with a custom plugin) directories of packages, and supports custom plugins.

 .. _spack: